 8.)
 “Your view for LGBT Christians is pretty judgmental.
 Take a look at the planks in your eyes before you go after the specks in LGBTs’ eyes.Judge not, or you will be judged.”

 The erroneous claim that the Bible prohibits making judgments between right and wrong must be examined in light of the following verses: “Do not judge by appearances, but judge with right judgment” (John 7:24), and “The mouth of the righteous utters wisdom, and his tongue speaks justice” (Psalm 37:30).

-The verse that says, “Judge not lest ye be judged” means that we are not to engage in unrighteous judgment.
+The verse that says, “Judge not, that you be not judge” means that we are not to engage in unrighteous judgment.
 We are not to condemn hypocritically a sin that we are engaging in.
 We’re to recognize the universality of sin and offer forgiveness as we have been forgiven.
 This verse does not entail a refusal to judge between right and wrong behavior.
 It does not prohibit humans from making distinctions between moral and immoral conduct.

 It’s absurd to claim that the Bible prohibits Christians from making statements about what constitutes moral conduct (i.e., to judge).
 If it did mean that, we could not say that slavery, racism, bestiality, polyamory, selfishness, fornication, adultery, aggression, incest, lust, or gossip is immoral, for surely those moral propositions constitute the kind of judging that repels critics like Colbert.

 Everyone does and should judge right from wrong.
 Every civilized human makes judgments every day between right and wrong actions.
 Christians have no moral authority to judge the salvific status of others, but Christians have every right to discriminate between right and wrong actions and to express those beliefs publicly.
 The ethical legitimacy of public speech is not dependent on the subjective response of those who hear such expressions.